open-sce/study-migration-tool/README.md

 ## Lisense

-The Study Migration Tool is released under the Apache 2.0 License.
+The Study Migration Tool is released under the GNU General Public License.